Catalog of Solar Eclipse Saros Series

 The following string illustrates the sequence of the 77 eclipses in Saros 166: 19P 21A 5H 16T 16P

-The longest and shortest eclipses of Saros 166 as well as other eclipse extrema are listed below.
+The longest and shortest central eclipses of Saros 166 as well as largest and smallest partial eclipses are listed in the below.

-For an animation showing how the eclipse path changes with each member of the series, see Saros 166 Animation.
+For an animation showing how the eclipse path changes with each member of the series, see Animation of Saros 166.

 TD of